FF-Projects-HQ/docs.kalopsiaxr/About/What_IsNot_Kalopsia_XR.md

 But it is not a **product / area Visualization or marketing focused "render engine"** such as VRAY, Autodesk Arnold, Autodesk VRED, Marmoset Toolbag, Keyshot, Lumion or Twinmotion.

-This is a technical stuff training software which focus on maintenance department (right now).
-We are going to (absolutely) add new simulation editors to our ecosystem for targeting other technical departments.
-You can contact us to get informations about our roadmap.
+This is a technical stuff training software which focus on maintenance department.
+We are going to (absolutely) add new and standalone simulation editors to our ecosystem for targeting other technical departments.
+Because we think becoming master in specific subjects is better than becoming jack of all trades master of none if we speak about single software.

-**For this reason, we deprecated these features.**
+**For this reason, we deprecated these features.
+You can see additional explanations about relative feature. **
 + **Shadows.**
    - Simulation contents which created with this editor will be used mainly by **"blue-collar stuff"** and we noticed that these target users dont notice shadows at all in VR.
 So we disabled this feature for gaining extra performance.
 + **Material Creation Editor.**